-QLER Telehealth Announces Five Million Dollars in Series B Funding to Build Out its Dedicated National Network of Psychiatrists
+QLER Telehealth Announces $7.4 Million in Series B Funding to Build Out its Dedicated National Network of Psychiatrists

 Funding Will be Used to Expand The Company's Growth Team and Strategic Operations